zhiyaol/deltakit/docs/setup.md

 # remove conflicting dependency:
 !pip uninstall datasets -y
 # upload you .whl files to the /content folder
-# at Google Colab, and then install all the libraries:
+# at Google Colab, and then install deltakit:
-!pip install --find-links=. deltakit
+!pip install deltakit
 ```
 :::
 ::::